 Of course, we are talking about the shapeshifters.

-Shapeshifting is an ability that allows someone to physically transform themselves into another creature, usually performed with the help of supernatural intervention, sorcery, or through an inherent ability.
+Shapeshifting is an ability that allows someone to physically transform themselves into another creature, usually performed with the help of supernatural intervention, sorcery, or inherent ability.

-Although it started out as an ability mostly performed by shamans and by deities in polytheistic religions, Zeus is one of the best examples as he has been shown shapeshifting into various animals, shapeshifting slowly became closely related with black magic.
+Although it started out as an ability mostly performed by shamans and by deities in polytheistic religions, Zeus is one of the best examples as he has been shown shapeshifting into various animals, and shapeshifting slowly became closely related to black magic.

 Other often used terms for shapeshifters are metamorph, skin-walkers, mimic, and therianthrope.